fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 The students:

 * independently administrate a webshop
-  * setup the basic configuration of the pre-installed webshop
+* setup the basic configuration of the pre-installed webshop \(including contact data, legal terms and conditions\)
 * add employees to the shop team with different roles
 * realize that setting up roles is a safety measure against unwanted changes to the shop, downtimes or other malfunction of the shop
-  *
+* a

 ### Other competences